 When choosing a subject to paint, the majority of artists turn to the classic themes: still life, landscape, interiors, wildlife, portraits, and figure painting.

 Avoid setting yourself up for disappointment: choose a subject and a medium that you feel comfortable with, one that you feel you can handle.

-Start from simple subject matter, focusing on learning the basic skills of painting.
-Learn by doing, experimenting with colors, techniques, and composition.
+If you are a beginner, start from a simple subject matter, focusing on learning the basic skills of painting.
+Learn by doing, experiment with colors, techniques, and composition.
 Most of all have fun.
 Even if your painting does not come out as you expected, even if you need to wipe it off and start again, I assure you it was not in vain.
 Every brushstroke teaches you something.

-Whatever you decide to paint let it be your own choice and make sure to express your personal interpretation of the subject.
+Whatever you decide to paint let it be something that excites you and make sure to express your personal interpretation of the subject.

 Painting is an opportunity for you to be yourself, using paint and color to express feelings and passion.
 Find your fun and gratification in the journey, not the destination.

-There are no lines in nature, only areas of color, one against another.— Edouard Manet
+There are no lines in nature, only areas of color, one against another.

 To have interesting shapes make sure the edges are not linear but rather have parts that stick in and out.